Upcoming Events

 Organizers

-This event is organized by the Dante Society of Vancouver in collaboration with the support of the Consulate General of Italy in Vancouver and the Italian Cultural Institute in Toronto.
+This event is offered by the Dante Alighieri Society of BC in Vancouver in partnership with the Italian Contemporary Film Festival of Toronto and with the support of the Consulate General of Italy in Vancouver.

 Venice and